-- a) Checkpoints may be visible or hidden.
-Rallyists will be timed at a predetermined point.
-Rallyists do not stop at checkpoints. - b) All controls will open 10 minutes before the ideal arrival time of car #1, and close after the maximum scoreable late time for the last car - c) Main Time Controls (MTCs) are not used.
-Rallyists may arrive early or late. - d) Time standard is WWV, adjusted to local hour.
+b) All controls will open 10 minutes before the ideal arrival time of car #1, and close after the maximum scoreable late time for the last car c) Main Time Controls (MTCs) will be used - Rallyist who arrive early can declare ideal arrival time; late arrivals will be time penalized as per BC TSD Regulations.

+d) Time standard is WWV, adjusted to local hour.